Achievable logoAchievable logo

 • Distinguishing optimization and related rates problems

-Optimization, or finding the maximum or minimum value of a quantity given certain constraints, is a real-world application of the derivative tests.
-To figure out if you’re dealing with an optimization problem, look for the key words “maximum/minimum” or “largest/greatest/smallest/least.”
+Optimization means finding the maximum or minimum value of a quantity while meeting certain constraints.
+It’s a common real-world application of derivative tests.
+You can usually spot an optimization problem by key words like maximum/minimum or largest/greatest/smallest/least.

 General strategy